This “American-style operetta” questions the optimism of the Brave New World and its supposed superiority.

 At the Opéra de Lausanne: Hamlet (2017)

-Nicolas Gilli took his first steps as lighting director at the Théâtre de Nice, before being entrusted with lighting creations by Jacques Weber, the Director at the time.
-For more than 10 years, he collaborated in all areas of lighting, notably with Jacques Rouveyrollis and Alain Poisson.
-After leaving Nice, Nicolas Gilli worked as a freelancer for many artists such as Zaz, Michel Sardou, Johnny Hallyday, Eddy Mitchell, as well as for shows such as the musical comedy Le rouge et le noir.
+Nicolas Gilli took his first steps as a lighting director at the Théâtre de Nice, before being entrusted with lighting creations by Jacques Weber, the director at the time.
+For more than ten years, he was assistant lighting designer to Jacques Rouveyrollis and Alain Poisson, before becoming a freelance lighting designer for many artists – Johnny Hallyday, Michel Sardou, Eddy Mitchell, Zaz… Since 2017, Nicolas Gilli has been designing the lighting for productions directed by Vincent Boussard – Dialogues des Carmélites, Candide, Les contes d’Hoffmann, Manon, Mignon.

 For the first time at the Opéra de Lausanne